 - supportive treatment that focuses on physical, psychological and spiritual needs;

 - treatment that can help the patient live more comfortably;

 - specialized care provided by a team of professionals.

 Palliative care goes hand-in-hand with hospice care and is very important for the patient’s day-to-day comfort.
-BrightHaven philosophy embraces palliative care in our regimen but retains its desire to continue to seek healing all the way to end of life.
+BrightHaven philosophy embraces palliative care in our regimen but we continue to seek healing (balance) all the way to end of life.

 Palliative care at BrightHaven

 BrightHaven uses classical veterinary homeopathy as our principal form of healing.
 We continue to offer homeopathic care to the very end of life, as we view healing as essential for continued life as well as for transition.
 Remedies stimulate the body to heal itself and we firmly subscribe to the belief that, while the body is able to express its out of balance state by producing symptoms, it is still able to heal.
 Sometimes this process will be followed until continued life occurs—or death approaches.
 So if symptoms are present, we are still treating, and if symptoms are not, and death is imminent, then there will be no need to treat.
 Hence, no symptoms indicate no pain or suffering?
 This could be one key to the magic that is BrightHaven.

 Some BrightHaven animals who undoubtedly conquered their pain

 Suffered major brain damage after being thrown from a car at the age of two weeks, resulting in a life filled with many seizures.
 He lived to double figures.
 Read Furbee’s Story

 Our 800 lb. paraplegic pig.
 Now ten years old and determined to live forever!
 Read Harley’s Story